 Demonstrate ways to care for the body and mind as a way of growing in a relationship with God.
 (11, 22)

 Describe and practice stewardship (e.g., environment, tithe, time, talents).
 (21)

 Explore what it means to be a disciple of Jesus.
 (11, 15)

 How does God want us to care for ourselves and relate to others?

 God wants us to treat others as He treated us, taking care of ourselves so that we can reach out to care for and share our faith with others.

 Caring for Self

-Assess how choices and habits influence spiritual, mental, physical, and social development.
+Examine how personal choices and behaviors affect spiritual, mental, physical, and social wellbeing.
 (11, 22)

 Identify and demonstrate important personal values (e.g., honesty, kindness, respect, humility).
 (22)